FREE Water Conservation Items

 The Landscape Rebate Program is designed to assist homeowners and commercial, industrial and institutional property owners increase their outdoor water use efficiency by converting qualifying high water use landscape and/or upgrading to qualifying high efficiency irrigation equipment.
 Simple changes in plant type and irrigation methods can greatly reduce the water required for an attractive landscape.
 There are many plants that use surprisingly little water.
 There are also several irrigation equipment upgrades that can be made to increase your irrigation system’s efficiency which can result in saving water and saving money.
 The District’s Landscape Conversion Rebate Program offers $2.00 per square foot for converting high water using landscape (i.e. irrigated turf or functional swimming pool) to low water using landscape.
 Irrigation hardware upgrades for the installation of high efficiency equipment as also available.
 For more information call the District’s Water Conservation Hotline at (408) 630-2554.

 If you purchase and install a qualifying Energy Star Most Efficient clothes washer between January 1 and December 31, 2015, you can receive a receive a rebate up to $150 from the Santa Clara Valley Water District (SCVWD).
-All rebate applications must be postmarked or received online by PG&E no later than 90 days after purchase date.
+All rebate applications must be postmarked or received online by PG&E no later than 60 days after the purchase date.
 On average, a typical household will save 6,450 gallons of water, between $80-100 in electricity, and $54 in detergent costs on a yearly basis.
 For more information, call SCVWD at (408)630-2554 or visit their website.

 High-Efficiency Toilet Rebate Program